AspenXDev/Projects/LibraryV0/docs/UserStories.md

 > As a `Member`,
 > I want to view full details of a book,
-> so that I can learn more about it before deciding to borrow or reserve it.
+> so that I can decide whether to borrow or reserve it.

-> Acceptance Criteria:
+Acceptance Criteria:

-- Clicking on a search result opens the book details page.
+- Clicking a search result opens the book details page.
-- The details page shows title, author, ISBN, synopsis, publication year, category, and availability.
+- Details include title, author, ISBN, synopsis, publication year, category, and availability.
-- If available, I can see the shelf location.
+- Shelf location is shown if available.
-- If on loan, I can see the expected return date and option to reserve.
+- Expected return date is shown if on loan.

 ---